 - Click Rates

-- Clicked % identifies the percentage of guests who received the survey invite email & clicked the link divided the number of emails that were opened.
+- Clicked % identifies the percentage of guests who received the survey invite email and clicked the link divided the number of emails that were opened.
 To drive your click rates, you must optimize your invitation email.
 The primary goal of the email is to have the guest click the link.
+(If you notice that your "Completed" amount of surveys is higher than your "Clicked" amount of surveys, this is likely due to the fact that reminder emails are turned on.
+We currently do not show email engagement stats for your reminder emails.
+Hence, a user might click the reminder email, fill out the survey but never engage with the invite email - thus allowing for higher completed surveys than clicked surveys.)

 - Completion Rates